Azure-Samples/nodejs-appsvc-cosmosdb-bottleneck/README.md

-# Webapp with a cosmos Db
+# WebApp with a Cosmos DB

- A sample webapp deployed on app service with cosmos db as backend.
-It counts the number of visitors visiting the page and inserts the same to a sample collection on cosmos db.
+ A sample webapp deployed on app service with cosmos db as database.
+It counts the number of visitors visiting the page and inserts the same into a sample collection in Cosmos DB.

 ### Installation

-1. In your terminal window, log into Azure and set the susbscription to the one that is allowlisted to use the load test service private preview:
+1. In your terminal window, log into Azure and set a susbscription(subscription which would contain the webapp) :

         az login
         az account set -s mySubscriptionName

 2. Clone the sample application's source repository.
 The sample application is a Node.js app consisting of an Azure App Service web component and a Cosmos DB database.
-The also repo contains a PowerShell script that deploys the sample app to your Azure subscription, and a JMeter script that we'll use in subsequent steps.
+The repo also contains a PowerShell script that deploys the sample app to your Azure subscription.

         git clone https://github.com/Azure-Samples/nodejs-appsvc-cosmosdb-bottleneck.git